ovh/terraform-ovh-publiccloud-consul/examples/consul-glance-image/README.md

 API](https://developer.openstack.org/api-guide/quick-start/api-quick-start.html).
 1. Update the `variables` section of the `consul.json` Packer template to configure the Openstack region, Consul version, and Dnsmasq version you wish to use.
-1. Run `packer build consul.json`.
+1. Run `packer build centos7-consul.json`.
+1. Or run `make centos7-consul`.

 When the build finishes, it will output the ID of the new Glance Image.
 To see how to deploy this image, check out the [consul-cluster example](../..//MAIN.md).